1: Learn how to sell.

 In the weeks and months to come, I will turn this post into a mini-series.
 I will write a blog post about each tip on this list, going into further detail.
 Enjoy.

-This is a selling business regardless of what anyone tells you.
+Network marketing is a selling business regardless of what anyone else tells you.
 If nothing else you have to learn how to sell your ideas and influence to others.
 You also have to learn how to close people and ask for the sale.
-These skills can be learned.
+With some study and practice, anyone can learn these skills.

-Avoid start up companies at all costs.
-Work with an established proven company.
-The last thing you want to do is work with a start up, only to have it go bankrupt a few years later.
+Avoid start-up companies whenever possible.
+Work with an established, proven company that is still under the radar.
+The last thing you want to do is work with a start-up, only to have it go bankrupt a few years later.

 # 3 Take the long term view.